mbradic/gopas-osnovy/JS_EXPRESS1 EN.md

 JS_EXPRESS1 - Creating backend applications using Express.js

 This course is designed for programmers who want to use JavaScript server-side, either for creating interactive server-side applications or for creating REST APIs.
 Participants will learn about request processing using middleware functions, creating server-side HTML applications, and creating REST APIs.
-The course assumes knowledge of HTML at the [HTMLCSS] course level and moderately advanced JavaScript programming at the [JS_ADV] course level.
+The course assumes knowledge of HTML at the [HTMLCSS] course level and moderately advanced JavaScript programming at the [JS_PROG2] course level.

 #### Length